 - 1 cup orange juice

-After about 5 minutes, the cranberries will begin to sizzle and make noise (pop!) and boil.
+Step 5: After about 5 minutes, the cranberries will begin to sizzle and make noise (pop!) and boil.

-As mixture cools, it will begin to thicken because of the pectin.
+Remove from heat and let stand.
+As the mixture cools, it will begin to thicken because of the pectin.

-Cranberry Sauce Variations
+Expert Cranberry Sauce Tips

 - Cinnamon– A dash of cinnamon, nutmeg, or even apple pie spice is a great way to give it some fall flavor.

 - Zest – Need to serve this recipe up fancy?
-Add a bit of orange zest on the top of the bowl – adds a bit of color and fanciness.
+Add a bit of orange zest on the top of the bowl – it adds a bit of color and fanciness.